OctaDist/OctaDist.github.io/index.md

 ***

 ## Development
-OctaDist has been written in Python 3.7.2 and tested on PyCharm 2018.3.2 (Community Edition).
+OctaDist has been written in Python 3.7.2 binding to TkInter graphical interface and tested on PyCharm 2018.3.2 (Community Edition).
 Program executable was compiled by Pyinstaller.
-The program supports Windows, macOS, and Linux OS. both in 32-bit and 64-bit systems
+The program supports Windows, macOS, and Linux OS for both 32-bit and 64-bit systems

 ***